Brush-tailed mulgara: Population dynamics

+Demographic inference from genomic data on the brush-tailed mulgara suggests highly stable population sizes for all populations over much of the past 1,000 years.
+While some populations have declined in the last 50 to 100 years, notably the Central East population, the overall trajectory of the species for the last 350 years appears to be stable.

+Reproduction

-ReproductionD. blythi breeds seasonally, producing only one litter a year with litters reproducing the year following their birth.
+Dasycercus blythi breeds seasonally, producing only one litter a year with litters reproducing the year following their birth.
 This reproductive strategy is different from that of other dasyurids, which often birth multiple litters a year to balance unpredictable reproductive conditions.
 Their monoestry is thought to arise from increased access to larger and more reliably available prey, such as small mammals and reptiles, which are inaccessible by smaller dasyurids.
-Unlike other dasyurids, males do not die after breeding."Mulgara."
-Australian Wildlife Conservancy, n.d.
-Web.
-02 Dec.
-2013.
+Unlike other dasyurids, males do not die after breeding.
 Studies suggest that the onset of breeding occurs by the timing of the female oestrus, as males were observed to be in proper conditions to reproduce for about a month prior to the occurrence of breeding.
 Gestation ranges from 30 to 48 days, being extended by factors such as scarce food resources, low temperatures, and frequency of torpor.
-After birth, the young suckle between 12 and 15 weeks by hanging below the female's body due to a reduced pouch, a pair of lateral flaps.
+Like all species in the infraclass marsupalia, brush-tailed mulgara undergo embryonic diapause, where the young are born prematurely.
+Once born, brush-tailed mulgara will climb into a lateral flap-shaped pouch (known as a marsupium) on their mother, and then attach to a teat located inside the pouch for approximately 12 to 15 weeks.
 A maximum of six young have been found in the pouches of collected specimens.
 The sex ratio in litters is 1:1, and while offspring may survive more than one mating season, only a small proportion of the population survives into a third year.
 In captivity, up to a five-year lifespan has been observed.

+Behavior

-BehaviorD. blythi digs deep burrows, providing protection from the extremes of climate and potentially the predation by introduced European species to which other small and medium-sized desert mammals often fall prey.
-Burrows have been observed to be about 0.5 m deep and generally occupied by a single individual outside the breeding season.
+Dasycercus blythi digs deep burrows, providing protection from the extremes of climate and predation by introduced European predator species.
+Burrows as deep as half of a meter have been observed to be occupied by a single individual outside the breeding season.
 Certain populations have about half of the burrows used by an individual only once, while others were used over long periods of time, repeatedly.

 Torpor is often employed by D. blythi, entering torpor at night until midday.
-This practice is not abandoned during reproduction even with the associated energy costs.
-Its benefit is felt both in summer and winter seasons, as it allows for reduction of endogenous heat production and maintenance of energy spent to be below basal metabolic rate.
+This practice persists during reproduction even with the increased energy costs of gestation.
+Given the seasonal nature of D. blythi's habitat, torpor advantages include the reduction of endogenous heat production in hot temperatures and lowering of basal metabolic rate, which conserves energy of an individual.